Wake-on-LAN: Magic packet

-The Wake-on-LAN implementation is designed to be very simple and to be quickly processed by the circuitry present on the network interface card with minimal power requirement.
+The Wake-on-LAN implementation is designed to be simple and to be quickly processed by the circuitry present on the network interface controller using minimal power.
 Because Wake-on-LAN operates below the IP protocol layer, IP addresses and DNS names are meaningless and so the MAC address is required.

 Subnet directed broadcasts

-A principal limitation of standard broadcast wake-on-LAN is that broadcast packets are generally not routed.
+A principal limitation of standard broadcast Wake-on-LAN is that broadcast packets are generally not routed.
 This prevents the technique being used in larger networks or over the Internet.
-Subnet directed broadcasts (SDB) may be used to overcome this limitation.
-SDB may require changes to intermediate router configuration.
-Subnet directed broadcasts are treated like unicast network packets until processed by the final (local) router.
-This router then broadcasts the packet using layer 2 broadcast.
+Subnet-directed broadcasts (SDBs) may be used to overcome this limitation.
+SDB may require changes to the intermediate router configuration.
+SDBs are treated like unicast network packets until processed by the final (local) router.
+This router then broadcasts the packet using a layer-2 broadcast.
 This technique allows a broadcast to be initiated on a remote network but requires all intervening routers to forward the SDB.
 When preparing a network to forward SDB packets, care must be taken to filter packets so that only desired (e.g. WoL) SDB packets are permitted – otherwise the network may become a participant in DDoS attacks such as the Smurf attack.

 Troubleshooting magic packets

-Wake-on-LAN can be a difficult technology to implement, because it requires appropriate BIOS/UEFI, network card and, sometimes, operating system and router support to function reliably.
-In some cases, hardware may wake from one low power state but not from others.
-This means that due to hardware issues the computer may be waking up from the "soft off state" (S5) but doesn't wake from sleep or hibernation or vice versa.
-Also, it is not always clear what kind of magic packet a NIC expects to see.
+Wake-on-LAN can be a difficult technology to implement because it requires appropriate BIOS/UEFI, network interface hardware and, sometimes, operating system and router support to function reliably.
+In some cases, hardware may wake from one low-power state but not from others.
+This means that due to hardware issues the computer may be wakeable from its soft off state (S5) but doesn't wake from sleep or hibernation or vice versa.

-In that case, software tools like a packet analyzer can help with Wake-on-LAN troubleshooting as they allow confirming (while the PC is still on) that the magic packet is indeed visible to a particular computer's NIC.
-The same magic packet can then be used to find out if the computer powers up from an offline state.
-This allows networking issues to be isolated from other hardware issues.
-In some cases they also confirm that the packet was destined for a specific PC or sent to a broadcast address and they can additionally show the packet's internals.

-Starting with Windows Vista, the operating system logs all wake sources in the "System" event log.
-The Event Viewer and the powercfg.exe /lastwake command can retrieve them.